NasGenius/moviejamz/README.md

 ### This project has script features of:

-*
+* Two different APIs (IMDB and iTunes)
-* An event listener for the save buttons to save to local storage
+* An event listener to save to local storage

 ### This project features responsive design using a  layout
 ### Has responsive layout for: